tomas-lucena/terraform-cloud-migration/README.md

 # Terraform Cloud Infrastructure Project

-This project provides a modularized Terraform configuration to deploy a robust cloud infrastructure on AWS.
-It consists of multiple modules designed to provision and manage essential cloud resources, ensuring scalability, security, and high availability.
+This repository contains the Terraform configuration to provision the cloud infrastructure for the [app-example](<https://github.com/tomas-lucena/app-example>).
+The application is deployed on AWS, leveraging services like Elastic Container Registry (ECR), Elastic Container Service (ECS), and PostgreSQL RDS.
+This Terraform project ensures a scalable, secure, and efficient infrastructure setup.

 ---